mostafa-sadek93/Olist-Data-Analysis/README.md

 ├── README.md              # Overview of the project
 ├── data/                  # Raw and processed datasets │   ├── raw/               # Original datasets
-│   ├── processed/         # Cleaned and transformed datasets
-├── dashboards/            # Power BI (.pbix) file and dashboard images ├── scripts/               # Python/SQL scripts for data processing ├── insights/              # Reports and findings from analysis
+├── dashboards/            # Power BI (.pbix) file and dashboard images ├── scripts/               # Python/SQL scripts for data processing
 ```

 ## How to Use